Dorud: Protests in 2017

-At least 5 people were killed in Dorud on 30 December during 2017 Iranian protests.
-The New York Times reported 2 people killed in Dorud on 20 December during 2017 Iranian protests.
-In an interview on state television, the Deputy Governor of Lorestan Province blamed demonstration violence on “enemies of the revolution, Takfiri groups and foreign agents…No shots were fired by the police and security forces.”
+At least five people were killed in Dorud on 30 December during the 2017 Iranian protests.
+The New York Times reported two people killed in Dorud on 20 December during 2017 Iranian protests.
+In an interview on state television, the Deputy Governor of Lorestan province blamed demonstration violence on "enemies of the revolution, Takfiri groups and foreign agents...No shots were fired by the police and security forces."